chaowangcw/chaowangcw.github.io/_pages/about.md

 Education
 ======
 * Ph.D in Economics, Indiana University, 2024 (expected)
-* M.S. in Economics, Xi'an Jiaotong University, 2018
+* M.A. in Economics, Xi'an Jiaotong University, 2018
-* B.S. in Economics, Xi'an Jiaotong University, 2016
+* B.A. in Economics, Xi'an Jiaotong University, 2016

 Skills
 ======